zuora/sdk-java-samples/doc/models/transferred-to-accounting.md

-# Transferred to accounting
+# Transferred to Accounting

 Represents the transferral of a payment to an external accounting system.

 ## Enumeration

-`PyamentCreateRequestFinanceInformation`
+`PaymentCreateRequestFinanceInformation`

 ## Fields